Nishesh Basavareddy

 Nishesh Basavareddy (born May 2, 2005) is an American professional tennis player.
-He has a career-high ATP singles ranking of world No. 99, achieved on 23 June 2025 and a doubles ranking of No. 676, achieved on 25 November 2024.
+He has a career-high ATP singles ranking of world No. 99 achieved on June 23, 2025 and a doubles ranking of No. 676, reached on November 25, 2024.

-Personal life
+Early life

-Both of his parents are from Nellore, India and moved to San Francisco in 1999.
-He has an elder brother Nishanth, born in San Francisco.
-He is of Telugu descent.
+Basavareddy was born in Newport Beach, California, to father Muralikrishna Basavereddy and mother Sai Prasanna.
+His parents emigrated from Nellore, India to the United States in 1999.
+His older brother, Nishanth, was born in San Francisco.
+The family lived for 8 years in Irvine, California, as his father worked at Toyota, and then Basavareddy relocated with his family to Carmel, Indiana when he was 8 years old.
+He started taking tennis lessons in his childhood.

-Basavareddy moved to Carmel, Indiana at age eight and graduated from Carmel High School.
+Basavareddy graduated from Carmel High School.